Ben Lyons

-Ben Lyons (born October 8, 1981) is an American entertainment reporter and sportscaster.
-He is the co-host of Bonjour Sports Talk on Amazon Prime Video Sports Talk.
+Benjamin Lyons (born October 8, 1981) is an American entertainment reporter and sportscaster.
+He is the co-host of Bonjour Sports Talk on Amazon Prime Video's sports channel Sports Talk.

 Early life

 Lyons is the son of entertainment reporter Jeffrey Lyons and the grandson of the American newspaper columnist Leonard Lyons.
+His cousin, Margaret Lyons, is a television critic for The New York Times.

 Career

 Lyons started his own production company in 2002 and produced segments for the TV show, Hip-Hop Nation.
 In 2004, MTV hired him to co-host Your Movie Show.
 In 2006, Lyons hosted entertainment segments on The Daily 10.
 In addition, he began to write a column for E!
 Online called "The Lyons Den".
 Lyons hosted My Family's Got GUTS, on Nickelodeon and has appeared in Disaster Movie and The House Bunny.
 He is a regular contributor to Good Morning America.
 In 2012, Lyons left E! and became a correspondent on Extra.
 Lyons also joined ESPN as a commentator in 2012.